uri-library-data-services/iassist-preview/content/blog/idcc17-notes-international-digital-curation-conference-2017.md

 presented on developing an ethical framework for curating social media data.
 A common perception is social media posts are fair use, if made public.
-However, from an ethical perspective posters may not understand their \"data\" is being collected for research purposes and users need to know that use of @ or \# on Twitter means they are inviting involvement and sharing in wider discussions.
-Hull offered a \"STEP\" approach as way to deal with social media data, balancing benefit of preservation and sharing against risk of harm and reasonable consent from research subjects.
+However, from an ethical perspective posters may not understand their "data" is being collected for research purposes and users need to know that use of @ or # on Twitter means they are inviting involvement and sharing in wider discussions.
+Hull offered a "STEP" approach as way to deal with social media data, balancing benefit of preservation and sharing against risk of harm and reasonable consent from research subjects.